The Irish Wolfhound is the tallest of all dog breeds. He’s confident, gentle, and kind.

 - Large size demands large fenced yard, larger car, larger space, and clean up and disposal of large deposits.

 An Irish Wolfhound must be “of great size and commanding appearance.
-He has a large, muscular greyhound-like shape; he is the tallest of dogs not the heaviest.
-His chest is deep his neck long and strong.
+He has a large, muscular greyhound-like shape; he is the tallest of dogs, not the heaviest.
+His chest is deep, his neck is long and strong.

-Females: The minimum height at the withers is 30 inches, and 105 pounds.
+Females: The breed standard calls for a minimum height of 30 inches at the withers, and minimum weight of 105 pounds.

-Males: The minimum height at the withers is 32 inches, and 120 pounds.
+Males: The breed standard calls for a minimum height of 32 inches at the withers, and at least 120 pounds.

 These are the minimums stated in the Standard of Excellence.
 Today’s hounds typically EXCEED these minimums.
 It is not uncommon for a mature male to stand 36” at the withers and weigh 175 pounds.

 Most common color is light to dark grey brindle but colors range from light cream to black.
 A white patch on the chest is common as well as white tips on the toes and a white tip on the tail.
-Spots on any other part of the body are not allowed.
+Spots on any other part of the body are not allowed in the show ring.

 Moderate energy level, but consistent exercise (walking, running) is important.